4 possible causes of sudden heartburn every day.

 1 .
 GERD (gastroesophageal reflux disease or chronic acid reflux).

 GERD (gastroesophageal reflux disease) or acid reflux is the most common cause of heartburn.
-Up to 20% of people in the western world have acid reflux (GERD).
+Up to 20% of people worldwide have acid reflux (GERD).

-Your stomach acid may regurgitate back into the esophagus (found inside your chest) in this disease.
+In this disease, your stomach acid may regurgitate back into the esophagus (found inside your chest).

 Usually, your stomach lining is thick and covered by a protective mucous layer that protects it from acid.